 Where appropriate, some units are assessed through methods such as an assignment, practical activities, performance, or portfolio evidence.

 Where a National Course – such as a Higher – is included in a specific NPA, course assessment, arrangements are explained in the QIP for Highers.

 The unit specifications stipulate the nature of unit assessment and are available on the Unit Search, along with information on the Group Award.

 NPAs are of variable size and may contain units that are at a lower or higher level than the level of the award.
 Where credit is at a lower level than the award, these units have not formed part of the Tariff calculation.
 Only units at or above the level of the award have been used for this purpose.
 Units which are above the level of the award have been calculated at UCAS grade band 7.

-Some learners – particularly if taking NPAs at school – will take them alongside Highers.
-Also, other learners will have taken Highers at school prior to studying for a NPA at a tertiary college.
+Some students – particularly if taking NPAs at school – will take them alongside Highers.
+Also, other students will have taken Highers at school prior to studying for a NPA at a tertiary college.
 There is therefore likely to be a relatively mixed pattern of qualifications for applicants to HEPs who hold a NPA.